Mach Principle and a new theory of gravitation

 \subsection{Mach's principle}

-This section of the paper gives a brief description of the Mach's principle.
-A detailed discussion of Mach's principle is given in \cite{Hoyle1980}.
-Mach's principle is somehow related to the measurement of the velocity or the acceleration of a particle.
-While measuring the velocity or acceleration of a particle, it is measured with respect to some other object, i.e. these measurements are always relative.
-Therefore, when someone says that a train is running with a velocity $v$ and an acceleration $a$ then we mean that the velocity or the acceleration of the train is measured with respect to the surface of the earth.
-Now, the earth is moving around the sun and the sun is circling our galaxy.
-The galaxy also has some random velocity inside the galaxy cluster and so on and so forth.
+The velocity or acceleration of a particle are relative measurements, i.e. they are always measured with respect to some reference frame \cite{Hoyle1980}.
+While measuring the velocity or the acceleration of a running train, they are measured with respect to the surface of the earth.
+But, the earth is orbiting the sun, which is again circling our galaxy.
+The galaxy also has some random motion inside the galaxy cluster and so on.
 Therefore, if the origin of the coordinate system for measuring the velocity and the acceleration of the train is chosen to be at the center of the galaxy then the velocity and the acceleration of the train will be completely different.
-Therefore, it is always important to choose a perfect coordinate system for measuring the velocity or the acceleration of a particle.
+Hence choice of a perfect coordinate system is extremely necessary.

-Now, for getting into the details of the Mach's principle, the following example can be considered \cite{Hoyle1980}.
-Suppose a stone is tied with a string and is whirled around in a circle.
-Now, we can define two reference frames, one with origin at the center of the circle, which will be fixed with respect to us.
-The other reference frame fixed at the stone.
+Let us consider that a stone is tied with a string and whirled around in a circle.
+We define two reference frames, one with origin at the center of the circle, which is fixed with respect to us and the other is fixed at the stone.
 We can analyze the forces on the stone, using the Newton's law, in the reference frame that is fixed at the center of the circle.
 If $m_{i}$ is the inertial mass, $v$ is the velocity of the stone, $r$ is the radius of the circle and $T$ is the tension on the string then using Newton's law, we can write